rahgun04/VLSI_Lab_1/README.md

 >
 **_Step 2: Launching the Genus tool_**

 Cadence Genus tool synthesizes your RTL specification in SystemVerilog into optimized gate-level netlist.
-The output is a Verilog specifications of gates (in our case, standard cells) which can be implemented as silicon layout through a placement and routing process later (called PnR).
+The output is netlist of gates (in our case, standard cells) in Verilog, which can be implemented as silicon layout through a placement and routing process later (called **_PnR_**).

-Launch Genus by typing:
+Launch **_Genus_** by typing:
 ```bash
 genus
 ```